Teefaloshan/SWproject-1/README.md

-I had an issue where i uploaded my files in a different repository thats why it seems that ive uploaded recently.
+I had an issue where i uploaded my files in a different repository thats why it seems that i've uploaded it in this repository recently.
 This is the link of my old repository that i've uploaded and worked on by accident: https://github.com/Teefaloshan/SWproject.git

 # Food Investigator